heaven-born/SocialGroupApplication/README.md

 *sbt run* - starts http server on local host listening 8080 port

 *sbt test* - executes some basic integration test.
-Tests require *Cassandra* DB running, but don't required http server.
+Tests require *Cassandra* DB running, but don't require http server.

+# Scalability

+Scalability up to 10M users is achievable by adding multiple HTTP server nodes behind load balancer.

+Scalability on group up to 1M members and 100M total posts is acheavable in automated, semiautomated or manual mode.
+In order to preved overloading one node containging all records from a singlre group, I added "shard_id" filed into partition key on "post" table.
+Once some group beomces too big, it's possible to add new shard to table "shard".
+This new shard will be propogated to application automatically.
+The only restriction in current version is that default shard id for each group is not published in shard table  automatically, so it has to be added there manually ones group requires more that one shard.
+If default shard id will not be added with new shard, all data from default shard will become invisible for the application.

 # APIs